ThePrimeJnr/Obsidian-Notes/Introduction to Machine Learing/What is Machine Learning.md

 - Workers safety e.t.c.

 - AI is the capability of Machine to perform activities with human like intelligence
-- Machine learning allows computer to learn and discovered  pattern without being programmed to do so
+- Machine learning allows computer to learn and discovered  new patterns from past experince without being programmed to do so.
+-